OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 - The **Overview** element is present in the VRTRasterBand element.
 See above.
 - or external .vrt.ovr overviews are built
+- (starting with GDAL 3.2) explicit virtual overviews, if a **OverviewList** element is declared in the VRTDataset element (see above).
+  Those virtual overviews will be hidden by external .vrt.ovr overviews that might be built later.
-- (starting with GDAL 2.1) if the VRTRasterBand are made of a single SimpleSource or ComplexSource that has overviews.
-Those "virtual" overviews will be hidden by external .vrt.ovr overviews that might be built later.
+- (starting with GDAL 2.1) implicit virtual overviews, if the VRTRasterBand are made of a single SimpleSource or ComplexSource that has overviews.
+  Those virtual overviews will be hidden by external .vrt.ovr overviews that might be built later.

 .vrt Descriptions for Raw Files
 -------------------------------